Ferris Alexander trial

-The Ferris Alexander trial was a 1990 trial of Minnesota "adult" book store owner and theater owner Ferris Alexander, his wife, son, and bookkeeper for racketeering and obscenity.
+The Ferris Alexander trial was a 1990 trial of Minnesota pornographic book store owner and theater owner Ferris Alexander, his wife, son, and bookkeeper for racketeering and obscenity.
 Alexander was convicted in May 1990 of 25 counts of racketeering, obscenity and tax fraud and was sentenced to six years in prison and his properties were seized.
 Alexander's bookkeeper Wanda Magnuson, was convicted of 15 counts of tax conspiracy and racketeering, but wife, Dolores, and son, Jeffrey, were acquitted of similar charges.